fatemehsrz/ML_Concepts/README.md

 **Model Calibration**

 - A calibrated model produces calibrated probabilities which means a prediction of a class with confidence p is correct 100*p percent of the time.
  It is important to know which percentage of samples that model predicted to be positive (with p probability) are actually positive in the dataset.
-With a well calibrated model we expect that p of the samples that got a predicted probability of around p to be positive.
+With a well calibrated model, we expect that p of the samples that got a predicted probability of around p to be positive.
 Model calibration measures how well the model prediction is aligned with true distribution of the data.
 [More here](https://www.youtube.com/watch?v=NDY2fH1FitQ).